DeloxyAdeola/MechaCar_Statistical_Analysis/README.md

 [fig 4 of 7](https://github.com/DeloxyAdeola/MechaCar_Statistical_Analysis/blob/main/figs/fig%204.png))

-Performing a t-test to determine if the PSI across all manufacturing lots is statistically different from the population mean of 1500 returns a p-value of 0.06, which is higher than 0.05 and indicates that the PSI across all manufacturing lots is statistically different from the population mean of 1500.
-However, this is not a largely significant difference as the t-test estimates a mean of 1498.78.
+A  t-test was ran to  determine if the PSI across all manufacturing lots is statistically different from the population mean of 1500.
+The  p-value returned is 0.06, which is higher than 0.05 and indicates that the PSI across all manufacturing lots is statistically different from the population mean of 1500 and 1498.78 as mean.
+However, This is an alternate hypothesis.

 [fig 5 of 7](https://github.com/DeloxyAdeola/MechaCar_Statistical_Analysis/blob/main/figs/fig%205.png)